dabeaz/curio/docs/reference.rst

 .. class:: Kernel(selector=None, with_monitor=False)

    Create an instance of a curio kernel.
-If *selector* is given, it should be an instance of a selector from the :mod:`selectors <python:selectors>` module.
-If not given, then :class:`selectors.DefaultSelector <python:selectors.DefaultSelector>` is used to poll for I/O.
+If *selector* is given, it should be an instance of a selector from the :mod:`selectors
+   <python:selectors>` module.
+If not given, then
+   :class:`selectors.DefaultSelector
+   <python:selectors.DefaultSelector>` is used to poll for I/O.  If
-   If *with_monitor* is ``True``, the monitor task executes in the background.
+   *with_monitor* is ``True``, the monitor task executes in the background.
-   The monitor responds to the keyboard-interrupt and allows you to inspect the state of the running kernel.

 There are only a few methods that may be used on a :class:`Kernel` outside of coroutines.

-.. method:: Kernel.run(coro=None, pdb=False, log_errors=True)
+.. method:: Kernel.run(coro=None, pdb=False, log_errors=True, shutdown=False)

-   Runs the kernel until all non-daemonic tasks have finished execution.
-   *coro* is a coroutine to run as a task.
-If omitted, then tasks should have already been added using the :meth:`add_task` method below.
+   Runs the kernel until all non-daemonic tasks have finished execution.  *coro* is a coroutine to run as a task.
 If *pdb* is ``True``, then the kernel enters the Python debugger if any task crashes with an uncaught exception.
 If *log_errors* is ``True``, then uncaught exceptions in tasks are logged.

-.. method:: Kernel.add_task(coro, daemon=False)

-   Adds a new task to the kernel.  *coro* is a newly instantiated coroutine.
-   If *daemon* is ``True``, the task is created without a parent and runs in the background.
-Returns a :class:`Task` instance.
-This method may not be used to add a task to a running kernel and may not be used inside a coroutine.

-.. method:: Kernel.stop()

-   Force the kernel to stop execution.
-Since the kernel normally runs in the main thread, this operation would normally have to be performed in a separate thread or possibly inside a coroutine.
-This method merely sets a flag in the kernel and returns immediately.
-The kernel will stop only after the currently running task yields.

-.. method:: Kernel.shutdown()

-   Performs a clean shutdown of the kernel by issuing a cancellation request to all remaining tasks (including daemonic tasks).
-This function will not return until all tasks have terminated.
-This method may only be invoked on a kernel that is not actively running.
-It may not be used inside coroutines or from separate threads.
-Normally, you would not call this method since the kernel runs until all tasks have terminated anyways.
-The main use case would be cleaning up after a premature kernel shutdown due to a crash, system exit, or some other event.
+If *shutdown* is ``True``, the kernel will cancel all daemonic tasks and perform a clean shutdown once all regular tasks have completed.

 Tasks
 -----